pabloripoll/docker-platform-nginx-nodejs22/README.md

 - **Docker Compose**: Manages multi-container setups and dependencies.
 - **GNU Make**: Automates build commands and workflows *(otherwise, commands must be executed manually)*.

-If you don't use GNU Make, execute commands inside `./platform/nginx-nodejs/docker/` directory by setting an `./platform/nginx-nodejs/docker/.env` file from `./platform/nginx-nodejs/docker/.env.example`.
+If you won't use GNU Make, Docker commands will have to be executed from within the `./platform/nginx-nodejs/docker` directory.

 | Dev machine   | Machine's features                                                                            |
 | ------------- | --------------------------------------------------------------------------------------------- |